-Sepsis can happen when your body responds to a severe infection or bacteremia—the presence of bacteria in your bloodstream.
+Sepsis happens when your body responds with widespread inflammation to a bad infection or bacteremia—the presence of bacteria in your bloodstream.
 Sepsis can be deadly.
 Blood pressure may drop and the lungs and kidneys may start to fail.
 Emergency care for sepsis is crucial.

 Those most at risk for sepsis are:

 People who have an illness that weakens their immune system, such as cancer, AIDS, or diabetes

 People being treated with chemotherapy medicines or radiation, which weakens the immune system

 People with a very severe infection such as pneumonia, meningitis, or a urinary tract infection